Flyers grant Hart an indefinite leave of absence for personal reasons - Yahoo Sports

 "Carter Hart has requested and been granted an indefinite leave of absence citing personal reasons.
 The club will have no further comment at this time."

-Samuel Ersson will start tonight as the Flyers host the Lightning (7 p.m.
-ET/NBCSP).
-Cal Petersen has been called up from AHL affiliate Lehigh Valley to serve as Ersson's backup.
+Samuel Ersson started Tuesday night as the Flyers lost to the Lightning, 6-3.
+Cal Petersen was called up from AHL affiliate Lehigh Valley to serve as Ersson's backup.

+"Obviously it hurts with Hartsy out," Cam York said after the game.
+"My roommate and one of my best friends, so it sucks.
+We have full confidence in Ers, we know he's going to do the job for us."

 In December, Hart experienced weight loss as he sought answers regarding an illness he had dealt with "for a while."
 Because of the illness and the holiday break, Hart made just one start in a stretch of 19 days from Dec.
 10-28.